 Skills include: entering and exiting water, blowing bubbles, going under water, opening eyes and retrieving submerged objects, front and back floats and glides, rolling over, treading with arm and hand actions, and combined arm and leg actions on front and back, 2 body lengths.

-This course is designed for children who have passed the Preschool 1 swimming class.
-To enter this level, children must be able to fully submerge face and be comfortable swimming on front and back with support.
-Skills include: bobbing, opening eyes under water and retrieving objects, front and back floats and glides, rolling over, treading using arm and leg actions, fining and combined arm and leg actions on front and back, 3 body lengths.
+Skills include: bobbing, opening eyes under water and retrieving objects, front and back floats and glides, rolling over, treading using arm and leg actions, finning and combined arm and leg actions on front and back, 3 body lengths.

 Children must be at least five years old to enter Levels 1-6B.

-Introduction to Water Skills Introduction to Water Skills— Students will be introduced to water skills and learn to move comfortably through the water; work on entering and exiting water, blowing bubbles, bobbing, opening eyes underwater and retrieving objects, front and back floats and glides, rolling over, treading with arm and hand actions, and combined leg and arm actions on front and back; exit skills.
+Introduction to Water Skills - Students will be introduced to water skills and learn to move comfortably through the water; work on entering and exiting water, blowing bubbles, bobbing, opening eyes underwater and retrieving objects, front and back floats and glides, rolling over, treading with arm and hand actions, and combined leg and arm actions on front and back; exit skills.

-Stroke Refinement Students will learn to perform a shallow-angle dive (if depth permits) and begin swimming; tuck and pike surface dives, front and back flip turns, treading water for five minutes, front crawl and elementary backstroke 50 yards, back crawl, breaststroke, sidestroke and butterfly 25 yards, standard scull for 30 seconds, exit skills.
+Stroke Refinement - Students will learn tuck and pike surface dives, front and back flip turns, treading water for five minutes, front crawl and elementary backstroke 50 yards, back crawl, breaststroke, sidestroke and butterfly 25 yards, standard scull for 30 seconds, exit skills.

-: Students will learn to swim front and back crawl 100 yards; breaststroke, elementary backstroke, sidestroke and butterfly 50 yards; turns to all strokes; exit skills.
+LEVEL 6A: Skill Proficiency - Students will learn to swim front and back crawl 100 yards; breaststroke, elementary backstroke, sidestroke and butterfly 50 yards; turns to all strokes; exit skills.
 6A: Personal Water Safety Students will work on front crawl and elementary backstroke 100 yards, back crawl, breaststroke, sidestroke and butterfly 50 yards, survival and back floats for five minutes, survival swimming 10 minutes, treading water, surface dives, turns for all strokes, surface dives, exit skills.
-6B: Fitness Swimmer This course is designed for those swimmers who are interested in swimming to stay fit.
-Students will work on front crawl and elementary backstroke 100 yards, back crawl, breaststroke, sidestroke and butterfly 50 yards, circle swimming, using a pace clock, using pull buoys, fins and paddles while swimming, principles of setting up an exercise program, aquatic exercise and turns for all strokes.
-(Prerequisite: Level 6A).

 Link to Registration Site